-You are going to love this new crackers recipe.
+You are going to love this new gluten free sourdough discard crackers recipe.
 They are the ultimate cracker to serve with cheese or dips!
 I have had my sourdough starter for a few months now.
 I have been stuck in a rut, mostly making gluten free sourdough pizza with it.
 I was dumping my discard and realized what a waste that is!

 If you have been looking for the perfect way to use some of your discards, this sourdough discard recipe is a great way to use it!
+These crispy sourdough crackers can be made with your regular discard, or use your sourdough starter discard to make them!

 Discarded sourdough starter recipes are all the rage, and I can’t wait to share more with you as my sourdough starter keeps growing.
-If you want to make your own 5-day sourdough starter, try this easy Gluten Free Sourdough Starter recipe.
+If you want to make your 5-day sourdough starter, try this easy Gluten Free Sourdough Starter recipe.

 If you have a sourdough starter already developed, I have many great recipes on my blog.
 Use some of your starters to make these awesome Gluten Free Bagels, Sourdough Gluten-Free Artisan Bread, or Gluten Free Bread!